 A. No. By registering for a learning community will take courses that apply towards that major and you will also be in classes with other students with the same major.
 You will have to go through the appropriate application process and be accepted into the program of study based on the specified admissions requirements for those programs.

-A. No. VSU offers the Freshman Year Experience learning communities designed specifically for students who are undecided.
+A. No. VSU offers the First Year Experience learning communities designed specifically for students who are undecided.

 A. While we encourage students to participate in learning communities, they are not required.